-Colonus Publishing proudly announces Dan Morris as the winner of the Colonus Publishing Poetry Prize for 2015.
-Dan is our inaugural poet in a landscape in the grand tradition of Gilbert Highet’s book Poets in a Landscape that celebrated the connection of the character and personalities of the greatest Roman poets to place and nature.
-We at Colonus proudly salute Dan Morris, who not only evidences a striking similarity to Alexander Solzhenitsyn, but who also demonstrates keen discernment in the feathering of both inner and outer landscapes in his poetry.
-Each of his five award winning poems masterfully modulates in tantalizing balance both internal and external realities in the modernist grand tradition.
-Please click on the following link to read Dan’s five award winning poems.
+Colonus Publishing proudly announces Michelle Bonczek Emory as the winner of the Colonus Publishing Poetry Prize for 2016.
+Michelle is our second poet in a landscape in the grand tradition of Gilbert Highet’s book Poets in a Landscape that celebrated the connection of the character and personalities of the greatest Roman poets to place and nature.
+We at Colonus proudly salute Michelle Bonczek Evory, who can not only capture the landscape of the executioner’s chamber, but also that of time itself through Merriwether Lewis’s telling of a burial mound.
+Please click on the following link to read Michelle’s award winning poems.

 In 2013, Michelle’s poetry was featured in the Best New Poets anthology.
 In 2015, Michelle and her husband the poet Rob Evory were the inaugural Artists in Residence at Gettysburg National Military Park.

 She has worked as an editor and reader for poetry publishers Eastern Washington University, Lost Horse Press, and New Issues Press, as well as the literary journals Third Coast, Willow Springs, and Redactions: Poetry & Poetics which she co-founded in 2002.
 In addition to the literary side of publishing, she has also worked as a freelance editor for the McGraw-Hill Companies.